sanette/snake-bogue/README.md

 indicate whether the content should be refreshed onscreen or not.

 ### The game logic

 We kept exactly the same code!  (except for a small bug correction for detecting `game_over`).

 ### Keyboard events

-Bogue general strategy for treating events is to connect two widgets (source and target): each connection listens to a specific type of event, and execute a specific action.
+Bogue general strategy for treating events is to connect two widgets (source and target): each connection listens to a specific type of event, and executes a specific action.
 In this case, we have only one widget (the Sdl_area), but that's not a problem: we can connect it to itself!